Hasson Heights, Pennsylvania

-Hasson Heights is a census-designated place (CDP) in Venango County, Pennsylvania, United States.
+Hasson Heights is a census-designated place (CDP) in Cornplanter Township, Venango County, Pennsylvania, United States.
 The population was 1,351 at the 2010 census.

 Geography

 Hasson Heights is located at 41.443398°N 79.681891°W. Locally, it is considered to be the area atop the hills above the "North Side" of Oil City, the northern half of the city as divided by the Allegheny River.